SummittDweller/1926-miriam-mcfate-journal/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="https://summittservices.blob.core.windows.net/1926/United_States_System_of_Highways_Adopted_for_Uniform_Marking_by_the_American_Association_of_State_Highway_Officials-with-BOLD-Route-CROPPED.png" %}

 {% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}

+# Miriam McFate's 1926 Travel Journal

+In 1926 my grandparents, Clarence and Miriam Abia McFate of rural Poweshiek County, Iowa, built a 'home' on the back of what I believe was a Model TT Ford truck, and moved the family (3 adults, 5 children and a dog) to Long Beach, California.
+They traveled 2800+ miles over the span of 41 days, about 35 of those moving from camp-to-camp.
+This collection is grandma's daily journal plus whatever supporting material I could dig up.

+Be advised, this is a work-in-progress and still contains language that may be offensive to some.
+My grandmother meant no harm so please don't be offended; I will try my best to faithfully sanitize the language as this collection comes together.

+  -- *Mark A. McFate*

 ## About CollectionBuilder CSV

-This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).
+The University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/) was built using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

 CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given: